pacific-hake/hake-assessment/README.md

 ## How to create the hake assessment PDF document
 **The `RDS` files must have been created before the document can be built.**

+1. Install the hake package:
-1. If you are on the Pacific Hake Linux server, go to step 2.
+   - If you are on the Linux server, the `hake` package is already installed, go to step 2.
-   If you are on a local machine, open an R session, and install the hake package from GitHub:
+   - If you are on a local machine, open an R session, and install the hake package from GitHub:
      `remotes::install_github("pacific-hake/hakeassessment")`
-1. `git clone` this repository:
+1. Clone this GitHub repository:
    `git clone https://github.com/pacific-hake/hake-assessment`
-1. In an R session, change your working directory to the `doc` directory:
+1. If using Rstudio, open `hake.Rproj`.
+If not, open an R console however you like to and navigate to the hake project root directory.
+Either way, change your working directory to the `doc` directory:
    `setwd(here::here("doc"))`
 1. Create the PDF assessment document:
    `hake::render()`
-1. The `hake.pdf` document will be built in the `doc` directory.
-The first time building the document in a new R session will take about 10 minutes because the model RDS files have to be loaded.
+1. The `hake.pdf` document will be rendered in the `doc` directory.
+The first time rendering the document in a new R session will take about 7-8 minutes because the model RDS files have to be loaded.
 After that, the build will be much quicker.

 Alternatively, in RStudio you can click the `knit` button while the file `000-launcher.rmd` is open in the editor window.
+This will be much slower though because it starts its own new R session, which means all the models have to be loaded every time you render the document this way.

 For details on the `hake::render()` function, see [NEWS.md](https://github.com/pacific-hake/hake-assessment/blob/package-dev/NEWS.md).

 ## Debugging a figure or table, or any other Rmarkdown code

+It's super easy, `gotest()` to enter a customized debug directory and then `goback()` to go back to the directory you were in.

+**Details:**
 * If you haven't already done so in your current R session, run `devtools::load_all()` while your working directory is somewhere within the hake repo directory structure.